 Announcing PowerShell Cookbook Online Access

-With the third edition of the Windows PowerShell Cookbook, O’Reilly and I are embarking on an experiment to expand the boundaries of traditional publishing even further – full, online, searchable access to the PowerShell Cookbook.
+Over the past 8 years, O’Reilly and I have embarked on an experiment to expand the boundaries of traditional publishing even further – full, online, searchable access to the PowerShell Cookbook.
 With the release of the 4th edition of the PowerShell Cookbook, I am pleased to announce that we will be continuing with this very exciting approach!

 There’s been a huge shift in the way that people like to get their content in the past few years.
 The raw unwashed internet is a popular first choice, but usually involves a difficult ordeal of sifting through bad content to find just the right forum response, blog post, or documentation page.
 Curation.
 That’s the difficult part.